salrashid123/golang-jwt-signer/README.md

 Using this is really easy...you just need something that surfaces that interface.

-I've written some simple ones here...the `examples/` folder uses a _PEM Signer_  (yes i'm well aware go-jwt already supports PEM format keys...i just happened to make a Signer so i could test the other ones)
+I've written some simple ones here...the `examples/` folder for TPM, KMS and PKCS.

-The following shows the PEM signer and Google Cloud KMS based signers:

 ```golang
 package main